KxSystems/docs/docs/wp/tick-profiling.md

-Kdb+ is seen as the technology of choice for many of the world’s top financial institutions when implementing a tick-capture system.
-Kdb+ is capable of processing large amounts of data in a very short space of time, making it the ideal technology for dealing with the ever-increasing volumes of financial tick data.
+kdb+ is seen as the technology of choice for many of the world’s top financial institutions when implementing a tick-capture system. kdb+ is capable of processing large amounts of data in a very short space of time, making it the ideal technology for dealing with the ever-increasing volumes of financial tick data.
 The core of a kdb+ tick capture system is the tickerplant.

 KX’s source code for kdb+tick will form the basis of this paper.
 The purpose of this white paper is to discuss factors which influence messaging and throughput performance for a kdb+-based tick-capture system and to present a methodology with which this performance can be profiled to assist in optimizing the tick system configuration.